-I just made a tag wiki for sas, and have previously made ones for spss and excel.
+I just made a tag wiki for , and have previously made ones for and .
 Within these I try to provide various resources I think posters who ask questions related to these specific software packages would be interested in, including blogs, other forums, and books.

 The excerpt for the tag-wiki (the short message that is provided when tagging a question) is sometimes used to give useful advice on how the tag should be used in our particular community.
 See SO's advice on writing tag wiki excerpts.
 I believe we should discourage writing questions in which the only tag is one of the statistical software packages.
 In the context of this community, IMO this amounts to being a meta tag.